byui-cit/wdd131/src/prove/mission-statement-2.md

 					</li>
 					<li>
-						If it is "dark" then add the <code>dark</code> class to body and change the logo src to the white logo.
+						If it is "dark" then add the <code>dark</code> class to body and change the logo image src to the white logo.
 					</li>
 					<li>
-						If it is not "dark" then remove the <code>dark</code> class from the body element and change the image src for the logo to the blue logo.
+						If it is not "dark" then remove the <code>dark</code> class from the body element and change the logo image src for the logo to the blue logo.
 					</li>
 				</ol>